jtibbertsma/react_on_rails/docs/additional-reading/code-splitting.md

 };
 ```

 This causes Webpack to prepend the code chunk filename with `/assets/` in the request url.
+The react on rails sets up the webpack config to put webpack bundles in `app/assets/javascripts/webpack`, and modifies `config/initializers/assets.rb` so that rails detects the bundles.
+This means that when we prepend the request url with `/assets/`, rails will know what webpack is asking for.

 See [rails-assets.md](./rails-assets.md) to learn more about static assets.